aihpi/aihpi.github.io/content/page/education.md

 - **Interview based on a portfolio project** (public Github repository) related to the content of the certification

 A list of suggested portfolio projects will be published on the AI Maker Community Blog.

+## Registration

+Contact us at kisz@hpi.de for further information on registration details and upcoming evaluation dates.

 ## Cost